Learning has gotten complicated.

 The web has become the default means to get those answers.
 Yet learning from the internet is fraught with difficulty.

 Searching, sorting, and synthesizing the convoluted maze of potential answers requires a special set of critical thinking skills, tailored to the internet age.

 How can we bring critical thinking and the internet together?

 Are there specific cognitive skills that we can measure and teach?

-Lucia Mason, Nicola Ariasi, and Angela Boldrin of the University of Padova investigated essential critical thinking skills in the internet domain.
+Lucia Mason, Nicola Ariasi, and Angela Boldrin of the University of Padova conducted a study on critical thinking and the internet.
 They published their findings in, “Learning and Instruction.”

 The researchers used a think-aloud method to uncover the critical thinking skills students used when employing the web to delve into a controversial and unfamiliar topic.
 In a think-aloud method, study participants say everything that goes through their mind while completing a task.

 The researchers hypothesized that certain aspects of critical thinking are particularly relevant in the web context.
 The cognitive skills that Mason and colleagues investigated are closely related to beliefs about knowledge and learning itself.

 In Mason’s study, participants scoured the Web to try to address the question, “Can the continual use of mobile, or cell, phones be a health hazard?”

 They were also told that they would need to write an essay afterwards.